Next: Simulation Results

 moments can be also used for the determination of the PDF of

-the test-statistic .
-The PDF of the random
+.
+The PDF

-variable can be represented as a series from a full
+can be represented as a series from a full

 system of orthogonal polynomials